 However since this is a third-party piece of free software, SOAS does not have a dedicated account, to use this you would need to create your own account.
 Skype works well over the wired network (although can be less reliable on wireless).
 It may not be the best product for critical requests.

 - Library and Information Services (LIS) cannot support Skype events, lectures, or adhoc use as a service.
 However you can arrange to have a software demonstration at the technician’s room (L50), prior to your event, by contacting email@example.com, although there are some great guides available online to get you started.

-- Webcams (with microphone) can be booked in advance via email@example.com.
+- Webcams (with microphone) can be booked in advance via firstname.lastname@example.org.
 These can be used in rooms or offices with allocated inhouse AV/ PC equipment.
 Oneday laptop loans (with builtin webcams) can be booked if necessary, and collected from room L50.
 We would advise accessing a wired connection for improved reliability.
-Information for this is on the IT web pages http://www.soas.ac.uk/itsupport/.
+Information for this is on the SOAS IT support pages.

 - A USB webcam may not pick up the image or voice of everyone present in a room.
 Skype is ideally designed for individual use with headsets and individual webcams; however, Skype can work in other circumstances if you position the camera/ microphone close to participants.
 The lighting of classrooms during presentations will affect picture quality.